Flutter-Chore/Flutter-InAppUpgrade/README.md

 - url: A URL used to detect if there is a new version of the app.
 - currentVersionPath: A config file path that mark current version, see [Appcast](#appcast), [Create Version Config File at Local](#3-create-version-config-file-at-local-to-mark-apps-current-version).
 - customInstallInitializers: custom InstallInitializer, see [Custom Installers](#custom-installers).
+- crashIfNoLegalConfigFile: Whether crash if no legal config file in local, default is false.

 ```dart
 void UpgradeManager.instance.checkForUpdates()